merak48763/mc-codex/README.md

   - A Lingering Potion of Harming
   - A Spectral Arrow
   - An Ominous Bottle
-  - The *Book of the Universe Cat* itself
   - A Stone with `[!item_name, !custom_name]` (the "No Information" button & the "Unnamed Item" text will appear)
   - Hold the book in the cursor and pick two stacks of items (the "Found more than 1 item stack" message will appear)